Novi Sad, Subotica, Szeged and Kecskemet – four cities worth considering if you have time and want to see more of central Europe

 Balkanviator for bus schedules

-INSPIRED BY THIS POST?
+HAS THIS POST HELPED YOU PLAN YOUR TRIP BETWEEN BELGRADE AND BUDAPEST?
 PIN IT TO ONE OF YOUR TRAVEL BOARDS…

 Join our mailing list to receive regular (but not too regular!) updates from the road less travelled.